jeanslack/Videomass/features.md

 - Fully customizable presets and profiles.
 - Possibility to create your new presets and profiles from scratch.
 - Has useful presets to start with.
-- Using the Presets Manager, it can supports all [formats](https://ffmpeg.org/ffmpeg-formats.html) and [codecs](https://ffmpeg.org/ffmpeg-codecs.html) available on FFmpeg.
+- Using the Presets Manager, you can set any [format](https://ffmpeg.org/ffmpeg-formats.html) and [codec](https://ffmpeg.org/ffmpeg-codecs.html) supported by your FFmpeg build.
 - Media file info (from FFprobe) and streams analyzer (from volumedetect).
 - Shows the estimated time of arrival during encodings.
 - Concatenate, merge media files losslessly.